pulseq/tutorials/02_basic_gradient_echo/README.md

 ## How to follow

-We strongly recommend using a text compate tool like *meld* (see this [Wikipedia page](https://en.wikipedia.org/wiki/Meld_(software)) and compare sequences from subsequent steps to visualithe the respective steps.
+We strongly recommend using a text compare tool like *meld* (see this [Wikipedia page](https://en.wikipedia.org/wiki/Meld_(software)) and compare sequences from subsequent steps to visualise the respective steps.

 ## Further links

-Check out the main *Pulseq* repository at https://github.com/pulseq/pulseq and familarizing yourself with the code, example sequences and reconstructon scripts (see
+Check out the main *Pulseq* repository at https://github.com/pulseq/pulseq and familarising yourself with the code, example sequences, and reconstruction scripts (see
 [pulseq/matlab/demoSeq](https://github.com/pulseq/pulseq/tree/master/matlab/demoSeq) and [pulseq/matlab/demoRecon](https://github.com/pulseq/pulseq/tree/master/matlab/demoRecon)).
 If you already use Pulseq, consider updating to the current version.